DaDev123/SMOO-ManHunt/README.md

-# Super Mario Odyssey - Online Multiplayer Mod
+# Super Mario Odyssey Online Multiplayer - ManHunt Gamemode

 Welcome to the modified repository for the Super Mario Odyssey Online mod!
 This Repository Features the ManHunt Gamemode !